 You can find a lot of information online.
 Many tech platforms post annual lists of their top-rated tools or programmes for specific products or services.
 Whatever your product/market combination, there will be articles about the latest digital developments in your sector.

 Besides global sources, also look at IT(O) and BP(O) service providers in your own country to find out if there are companies and sources that can help you automate and digitise your operations.

 Get help from organisations

 If you are ready to start using digital technologies to enhance your business, it is time to look for companies and sources that can help you.

-- SME Vai – digital solutions for accounting, marketing and legal services in Bangladesh
+- SME Vai – digital solutions for accounting, marketing and legal services in Bangladesh.

-This study has been carried out on behalf of CBI by Globally Cool B.V. in collaboration with Laszlo Klucs.
+This study was carried out on behalf of CBI by Globally Cool in collaboration with Laszlo Klucs.

 Please review our market information disclaimer.